TargetSolutions/slate/source/index.html.md

 do lots of very useful things with it!
 Query the department schedule, manage labels, create reports, add / edit work types, add / edit users, view system log, time off types, list shift trades and much more.

-Our examples are in PHP, using [Guzzle 6](http://docs.guzzlephp.org/en/latest/), and in shell script using curl.
+Our examples are in CURL.

 # Authentication